Demirramon/easyQuery/README.md

 Doing queries with easyQuery is, as the name indicates, easy.

 ~~~
-// We execute a query on our database connection (mysqlpro object) and store the results.
+// We execute a query on our database connection (mysqleq object) and store the results.
-$sql = $mysqlpro->easyQuery("SELECT id, name, surname FROM users");
+$sql = $mysqleq->easyQuery("SELECT id, name, surname FROM users");

 // We iterate the returned array
 foreach ($sql as $key => $value) {